-5.2.3.3 SPAN CALIBRATION
+5.2.3.3.
+SPAN CALIBRATION

-The span calibration allows the instrument to calibrate its internal slope factor based on the source of ozone with a known ozone concentration.
-Connect the source to the SAMPLE IN port of the monitor.
-Allow the instrument to stabilize on the span gas source for a minimum of 1 hour before performing the span calibration.
+The Span Calibration also allows the instrument to calibrate its internal ozone offset factor.
+This calibration, however, is done with some controlled concentration gas connected to the sample inlet.
+It is recommended that the span gas is concentrated to around 80% of the operating range.
+Allow the instrument to stabilize on the span gas source for at least one hour before performing the span calibration.